AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-provisioning.md

 ## Create Adobe I/O Project {#create-adobe-io}

-The new way of integrating with Analytics is through IMS Technical User Token since ACC is a single-tenant user-facing service.
-This is an IMS-based authentication and the ACC server-provided authentication details are of no relevance here.
-To onboard and configure the IMS Configuration for Technical Account.
-Please perform the following steps -

-Pre-requisite
- Make sure that the provisioning team must have System Administrator Privileges for the customer's IMS Org as reflected here.

-Make sure that you have already created and configured an analytics product profile.
-If you don't already have a product profile, please refer to the steps here to create and configure one.
-Product profile is assigned to Technical Account User so that Campaign has access to analytics components.
-Read more here about analytics product profile.
-Steps

-1. Access Adobe I/O and log in as System Administrator of the IMS Organization.
+1. Access Adobe I/O and log in as **System Administrator** of the IMS Organization.

    For more information on Admin roles, refer to this [page](https://helpx.adobe.com/enterprise/using/admin-roles.html).

 1. Click **[!UICONTROL Create a new project]**.